Napoleon III: Second coup, prison, escape and exile (1840–1848)

-Living in the comfort of London, he had not given up the dream of returning to France to seize power.
-In the summer of 1840 he bought weapons and uniforms and had proclamations printed, gathered a contingent of about sixty armed men, hired a ship called the Edinburgh-Castle, and on 6 August 1840, sailed across the Channel to the port of Boulogne.
+Living comfortably in London, he had not given up the dream of returning to France to seize power.
+In the summer of 1840, he purchased weapons and uniforms, had proclamations printed, gathered a contingent of about sixty armed men, and hired a ship called the Edinburgh Castle.
+On 6 August 1840, he sailed across the Channel to the port of Boulogne.

 The attempted coup turned into an even greater fiasco than the Strasbourg mutiny.
-The mutineers were stopped by the customs agents, the soldiers of the garrison refused to join, the mutineers were surrounded on the beach, one was killed and the others arrested.
-Both the British and French press heaped ridicule on Louis-Napoleon and his plot.
-The newspaper Le Journal des Débats wrote, "this surpasses comedy.
-One doesn't kill crazy people, one just locks them up."
-He was put on trial, where, despite an eloquent defense of his cause, he was sentenced to life in prison in the fortress of Ham in the Somme department of Northern France.
+The mutineers were stopped by customs agents, the soldiers of the garrison refused to join them, and the group was surrounded on the beach; one man was killed and the others were arrested.
+Both the British and French press ridiculed Louis Napoleon and his plot.
+The newspaper Le Journal des Débats wrote, “this surpasses comedy.
+One does not kill madmen; one locks them up.”

+He was put on trial and, despite an eloquent defense of his cause, was sentenced to life imprisonment in the fortress of Ham, in the Somme department of northern France.